-Walking Tour of the Sault Ste.
+Walking Tour of Sault Ste.
 Marie’s Murals

 19 culturally significant murals From LOCAL INDIGENOUS ARTISTS as well as artists from all over the world.